-- More Flexible: If you need a custom height for a customer, welded rack can be cut down, but this involves cutting out a horizontal and possibly a diagonal brace, cutting down the columns and then re-welding the bracing.
+- More Flexible: If you need a custom height, welded rack can be cut down, but involves cutting out a horizontal and possibly a diagonal brace, cutting down the columns and then re-welding the bracing.
 There are also limitations on what’s possible.
 Customizing bolted uprights involves cutting down the columns and adjusting the bracing as the frame is assembled, which is a lot easier and as a result, cheaper too.

 Many people who aren’t familiar with bolted uprights think that the bolts loosen over time and need to be tightened back down occasionally.
-As you can see to the right, our K3 Werks frames are assembled with a serrated lock nut and once tightened down prior to shipment or by your installer if you ship knocked-down, they are locked in place.
+As you can see to the right, our K3 Werks frames are assembled with a serrated lock nut and once tightened down prior to shipment or the installer if shipped knocked-down, they are locked in place.

-As I mentioned in an earlier blog post, DAK Equipment only stocks equipment from RMI certified manufacturers so you can be confident that you and your customers are getting racking that’s been tested and meets all the current standards, whether the uprights are bolted or welded.
+As you may be aware, DAK Equipment only stocks equipment from RMI certified manufacturers so you can be confident that you’re getting racking that’s been tested and meets all the current standards, whether the uprights are bolted or welded.

 So which is best, bolted or welded?
-Well, that depends on your customers’ preferences but as I think you’ll agree, a lot of the misconceptions about bolted rack just aren’t true.
+Well, that depends on your preferences but we think you’ll agree, a lot of the misconceptions about bolted rack just aren’t true.